devopscenter/django-code-deploy/README.md

 * restarted uwsgi
 * restarted nginx

-Note that the deploycode operation also does the collectstatic step before returning.
+Note that the deploycode method also performs a collectstatic step before returning.
 ## Complete list of fab methods and arguments
 This is a complete list of the invocable methods, and arguments that may be specified in each one.
 ```python